edHelper.com

 By Jennifer Kenny

-1 Janet was eleven years old and she was having a tough year in school.
-She was studying the American Revolution in social studies and she just couldn't get interested in it.
+1 Janet was eleven years old, and she was having a tough year in school.
+She was studying the American Revolution in social studies.
+She just couldn't get interested in it.
 It seemed so boring to her.
 She had done OK on her tests but not as well as she would have liked.
-Her assignment was to write a report on a special event in the American Revolution that interested her, and she knew she had to do a good job.
+Her assignment was to write a report on a special event in the American Revolution that interested her.
+She knew she had to do a good job.

 3 "It's so boring, Mom and Dad.
 I don't feel like going far away anyway."

 4 "Honey," her father said.
 "We don't have to go far away for history.
-Many important parts of the American Revolution occurred right here in New Jersey."
+Many important battles of the American Revolution took place right here in New Jersey."

 5 "Here?"
 Janet questioned.